vboussange/econobiology/README.md

 # Econobiology
-Source code for the paper "Analogous processes to ecological interactions and dispersal shape the dynamics of economic activities" by Boussange, V., Sornette, D., Lischke, H., Pellissier, L.

 This repository contains the code used for the paper

 > *Processes analogous to ecological interactions and dispersal shape the dynamics of economic activities*, Boussange, V., Sornette, D., Lischke, H., Pellissier, L. (2023).

+More specifically:
 - `MiniBatchInference.jl/` contains the source code for the inference utilities.
 It corresponds to a legacy version of [PiecewiseInference.jl](https://github.com/vboussange/PiecewiseInference.jl).
-- `Econobio.jl/` contains generic utility functions to pre- and post-process data, and implements the dynamic community models.
+- `Econobio.jl/` contains generic utility functions to pre- and post-process input data, and implements the dynamic community models.
 - `code/` contains all scripts related to the specific simulation runs
 - `figure/` contains all scripts to generate the manuscript figures and crunch the raw simulation results.